matkoniecz/quick-beautiful/README.md

 ## Mandelbrot visualisation

 Generation of beautiful Mandelbrot fractal.
-Demonstrates one of cases where vast computing power of a computer allows to achieve results unfeasible with human computing power due to a cost differences alone.
+Demonstrates one of cases where vast computing power of a computer allows to achieve results unfeasible with human computing power due to cost differences alone.

 ![mandelbrot.png](mandelbrot.png)

 ## Image generation

-Making image out of simple shapes.
+Making an image out of simple shapes.
 For example group of dwarves in from of their home.
-Excellent situation to demonstarte why code reuse using functions is useful.
+Excellent situation to demonstrate why code reuse using functions is useful.

 ![dwarves.png](dwarves.png)